Before & After: Homepage Rewrites That Doubled Conversions

 After: Headline: “Know when your API goes down before your customers do” Subheadline: “Monitor 100+ endpoints with alerts in under 30 seconds”

-Results: 73% increase in trial signups
+Result: 73% increase in trial signups.

 Why it worked:

 Lesson: Replace technology with outcomes.
 Replace adjectives with metrics.
+(See why your value proposition isn’t clear for more examples.)

 Before: Primary CTA: “Request a Demo” Secondary CTA: “Learn More”

-Results: 2.3x increase in qualified leads
+Result: 2.3x increase in qualified leads.

 Why it worked:

-• Reduced friction dramatically (instant value vs. scheduling calls)
+- Reduced friction dramatically (instant value vs. scheduling calls).

-• Product-led approach (show don’t tell)
+- Product-led approach (show, don’t tell).

-• Demo became secondary for already-engaged visitors
+- Demo became secondary for already-engaged visitors.

 Lesson: Lower the friction of your primary CTA.
 Let people experience value before committing to calls.
+More on this in CTA Hierarchy.

 Before: Homepage showed three equal-sized sections:

-1. “Automate Everything”
+- “Automate Everything”

-2. “Integrate Seamlessly”
+- “Integrate Seamlessly”

-3. “Scale Effortlessly”
+- “Scale Effortlessly”

-After: Reorganized to job-to-be-done sections:
+After: Reorganized into job-to-be-done sections:

-1. “Deploying Code” (shows deployment features)
+- “Deploying Code” (deployment features)

-2. “Managing Infrastructure” (shows infrastructure features)
+- “Managing Infrastructure” (infrastructure features)

-3. “Responding to Incidents” (shows monitoring/alerting)
+- “Responding to Incidents” (monitoring/alerting)

 Why it worked:

-• Developers think in terms of tasks, not abstract benefits
+- Developers think in terms of tasks, not abstract benefits.

-• Made product scope immediately clear
+- Made product scope immediately clear.

-• Reduced “what does this actually do?” confusion
+- Reduced “what does this actually do?” confusion.

 Lesson: Organize by user jobs-to-be-done, not by your feature categories or marketing abstractions.